Order-inz/Analytic-Continuation-by-Feature-Learning/Model/README.md

 # Introduction

-The primary experiments are conducted using the original version of the network, **FL-net(CNN)**.
+The primary experiments are conducted using the original version of the network, **FL-net**.
 Additionally, we provide two variant versions of this network:

 - **FL-net(CNN)**: This variant incorporates convolutional layers to perform feature extraction experiments.